Design of Experiments

 Modifying quantitative methodology to support wider inferencing

-The area of inquiry I pursue in STEM is the statistical design of experiments, particularly in understanding statistical tradeoffs of smaller (in general, modified) experiments.
+The area of inquiry I pursue in STEM is the statistical design and analysis of experiments, particularly in understanding statistical tradeoffs of smaller (in general, modified) experiments.
 I intend to understand how it is we could design experiments with sufficient power, among other metrics, to be logistically less demanding and support inquiry and scientific productivity in low-resource contexts such as action research or high school STEM projects.
 My overall goal is to develop a mastery on inference strength regardless of a reduction of design parameters.
+As part of this work, I have interdisciplinary interests in quantitative research methodology and educational measurement.

-My current work explores longitudinal experiments and how we might be able to reduce resource load for designs of such.
-I am explored, in a related manner, the statistical tradeoffs of incomplete block designs pursued in international large-scale assessments.
-I am now currently exploring the implications of how differentiated longitudinal measures are handled.
+My major interest revolves around longitudinal models, such as on how we might be able to reduce resource load for designs of such.
+I have explored, in a related manner, the statistical tradeoffs of incomplete block designs pursued in international large-scale assessments such as PISA.
+I am now currently exploring the statistical implications of various methods in handling differentiated longitudinal measures.

-- Dolino, L.G., Tuazon, J. & Rutkowski, L. (in preparation).
-Design and implementation of reduced longitudinal experiments.
+- Dolino, L.G., Tuazon, J. & Rutkowski, L. Design and implementation of reduced longitudinal experiments.